 Fisher and Myers Awards

 Each year, one Literary Studies Senior Writing Project is selected to win the Myers Family Endowed Literature Award and one Creative Writing Senior Writing Project is selected to win the John W. Fisher Memorial Senior Writer's Award.
 These endowed awards recognize the excellence, innovation, and superior achievement in the Senior Writing Projects.
-Calls for submissions are circulated via email and will be posted on this site in Spring Semester.
-Download excerpts of recent winning entries below.
+Calls for submissions are circulated to each year's Senior Writers via email.